 Accordingly, if you are retired or about to retire, why not think about ways you might be able to help others or lend support to your community?
 It should be obvious to everyone that there is so much need in today’s world that governments do not service.
 It is therefore up to people to fill that void.
 And who is better suited to offer support to people or to a community than someone who is in their 60’s or 70’s?
 Mature people have decades of valuable insight and experience that they can pass on to others or use to benefit others or their communities in some way.

-Finally, if you would like to receive regular updates from us here at BetterHealthBetterYou just fill in your name and best email in the form below then click on the orange button to submit.
+Finally, if you would like to receive regular updates from the “65 and Fabulous” section of BetterHealthBetterYou just fill in your name and best email in the form below then click on the orange button to submit.